espidev/ProtectionStones/README.md

-    protectionstones.hide - Allow players to hide their ProtectionStones block. protectionstones.unhide - Allow players to unhide their ProtectionStones block. protectionstones.home - Access to the /ps home command. protectionstones.tp - Access to /ps tp command. protectionstones.priority - Allows players to set their region's priority. protectionstones.owners - Allows players to add or remove region owners.
+    protectionstones.hide - Allow players to hide their ProtectionStones block. protectionstones.unhide - Allow players to unhide their ProtectionStones block. protectionstones.home - Access to the /ps home command. protectionstones.sethome - Access to /ps sethome.
+    protectionstones.tp - Access to /ps tp command. protectionstones.tp.bypasswait - Bypass the wait time set in the config for /ps home protectionstones.tp.bypassprevent - Bypass prevent_teleport_in option in config protectionstones.priority - Allows players to set their region's priority. protectionstones.owners - Allows players to add or remove region owners.
 Allows players to use /ps info owners command. protectionstones.members - Allows players to add or remove region members.
-Allows players to use /ps info members command. protectionstones.flags - Allows players to set their region flags. protectionstones.toggle - Allows players to toggle ProtectionStones placement. protectionstones.region - Allows players to use the /ps region commands. protectionstones.admin - This permission allows users to override all ProtectionStones regions and use /ps admin and /ps reload. protectionstones.limit.x - Replace x with a limit for players' protected regions.
+Allows players to use /ps info members command. protectionstones.flags - Allows players to set their region flags. protectionstones.toggle - Allows players to toggle ProtectionStones placement. protectionstones.region - Allows players to use the /ps region commands. protectionstones.give - Allows players the use of /ps give (give protectionstones to others as admin). protectionstones.admin - This permission allows users to override all ProtectionStones regions and use /ps admin and /ps reload. protectionstones.limit.x - Replace x with a limit for players' protected regions.
     If you don't want a limit, do not give this permission. x can only be replaced with an integer number.